 Two weeks: The majority of the facial swelling has subsided and most of the bruising has disappeared.

 “In terms of getting out and about, most patients can find they can go back to work at about ten days,” Alex explains.
-“Women are particularly lucky as they can apply make-up to camouflage any residual bruising.
+“For those comfortable with the idea, make-up can be used to camouflage any residual bruising.

 “Rhinoplasty patients often feel self-conscious and think that everyone is focused on their nose, particularly if they’ve been unhappy with their nose for many years.
 I’ve had patients that have undergone reductions of very large noses or big humps on the bridge and, when they return for their post-surgery check-ups, they often say that people haven’t made any comment.
 I’m not surprised because people usually don’t pay as much attention as we think they do so my advice is after the first ten days or so is just get on with your life as normal.”